awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 1. Complete the following information, and choose **Create endpoint**\.
    + For **VPC**, select a VPC in which to create the endpoint\.
    + For **Configure route tables**, select the route tables to be used by the endpoint\.
 We automatically add a route that points traffic destined for the service to the endpoint to the selected route tables\.
    + For **Policy**, choose the type of policy\.
 You can leave the default option, **Full Access**, to allow full access to the service\.
-Alternatively, you can select **Custom**, and then use the AWS Policy Generator to create a custom policy, or type your own policy in the policy window\.
+Alternatively, you can select **Custom**, and then use the AWS Policy Generator to create a custom policy, or enter your own policy in the policy window\.

 After you've created an endpoint, you can view information about it\.